-If you ask us, the Tsitsernakaberd memorial is one of the most emotional tourist attractions in Yerevan and also in Armenia.
+If you ask us, the Tsitsernakaberd memorial is one of the most emotional Yerevan tourist attractions and with that also among tourist attractions in Armenia.
 If you don’t take time for any other Yerevan tourist attractions, you at least take time for this one.
 Armenia’s history was very bloody and sad during the WW1, as Turks murdered more than 1,5 million Armenians.
 The horrifying crime was never admitted by Turks and that is also why both countries still grow hate between them.
 That’s also the main reason why no land border crossing between Armenia and Turkey is open.

 Ararat brandy production

 Brandy production in Armenia has a long history – everything began in 1877, during the Russian Empire and the Ararat brandy production is the oldest production in the country.
 Everything started with wine but just one decade later brandy took over the production.
 Nowadays brandy is so important for the city, that you can easily say Ararat tasting tours are one of the best Yerevan tourist attractions for many.

 If you’ll be visiting Yerevan and stopping at the Tsitsernakaberd memorial, you will pass the big orange brick building with the name Ararat.
 A stop is a must and not just to buy the brandy, but also to take part of the guided tour with tasting.
 The Ararat brandy (especially the older one) is delicious and if you don’t believe us, you might be convinced by Frank Sinatra, Agatha Christie and Winston Churchill – fans of the Ararat brandy.